o3de/o3de.org/content/docs/user-guide/settings/issue-az-console-commands.md

 ### Settings Registry file with Console commands (`.setreg`)

-The settings underneath the "/O3DE/Autoexec/ConsoleCommands" object will be added to the aggregate `bootstrap.game.\<config>.setreg` created by the Settings Registry builder when **Asset Processor** processes the `user.setreg` file.
-The `/Amazon/AzCore/Runtime/ConsoleComamnds` settings will not be added because they are [excluded](https://github.com/o3de/o3de/blob/e878b06166dc4953b8c6c79b745375a1db7c341f/Registry/setregbuilder.assetprocessor.setreg#L22) in Asset Processor settings.
+The settings underneath the "/O3DE/Autoexec/ConsoleCommands" object will be added to the aggregate `bootstrap.game.<config>.setreg` created by the Settings Registry builder when **Asset Processor** processes the `user.setreg` file.
+The `/Amazon/AzCore/Runtime/ConsoleCommands` settings will not be added because they are [excluded](https://github.com/o3de/o3de/blob/e878b06166dc4953b8c6c79b745375a1db7c341f/Registry/setregbuilder.assetprocessor.setreg#L22) in Asset Processor settings.

 **user.setreg**